RedHatGov/redhatgov.github.io/content/workshops/openshift_service_mesh/lab4.3_faultinjection.md

 A few key highlights are:

 * We can test the resiliency of our service mesh using Delay Faults and Abort Faults
-* Abort Faults synthentically inject 50x errors in responses to a service call
+* Abort Faults synthetically inject 50x errors in responses to a service call
-* Delay Faults synthentically add latency in responses to a service call
+* Delay Faults synthetically add latency in responses to a service call
 * Jaeger can capture performance delays with distributed tracing

 [1]: https://en.wikipedia.org/wiki/Chaos_engineering